nishantsingh93/World-s-Biggest-Data-Breaches/README.md

 1. Data: The data set I have is from an old project which I cleaned, filtered and added additional data to find stock prices of each Entity listed in the data set.

+2. Top 4 most and top 4 least affected companies by the hack in the last 13 years by their average stock price.

 ### The  Colour Code for my visual is:

 * Blue: Top 4 least affected companies by these security breaches ( Quest Diagnostics, Starbucks, AT&T and Automatic Data Processing)